BAllanach/softsusy/src/supermodel/tsil/README.txt

    available, only the first character in the specification string is relevant.
 E.g., for STU evaluation the single U-type function Uxzuv can be extracted using "Uxzuv" or "U".

+   A fatal error results if an invalid function identifier is specified, or if an attempt is made to extract a function from an unevaluted TSIL_DATA struct.

 ---------------------------------------------------------------------